SMI/SmiServices/src/applications/SRAnonTool/README.md

 It requires Python2.

 The test stub of this program has no requirement on current directory and uses Python3.
 It is best suited when tested with the given test DICOM file as it only fakes the anonymisation of the word `Baker`.
+The `-s` option can be used to specify the SemEHR directory instead of `/opt/semehr` which is useful when testing; this option is not present in the original.

 ### `CTP_XMLToDicom.py`